 Click Hang up in the call console at the top of the ticket.
 Or, if you've redirected the call to your telephone you can end the call by hanging up.

 Zendesk Classic: Click Hang up in the call console.

 In this state, with the call ended and the ticket still open, you're considered to be in wrap up and are unavailable to take more calls.
 This allows you to complete annotating and setting the ticket properties before moving on to the next call.
 When you are ready to go back into the pool of available agents, you can make yourself available.

 Note: If your administrator has disabled agent wrap-up, then you are immediately available for another call when you finish a call; you do not need to make yourself available.

 To make yourself available for another call

-In the Voice console, click Close and accept new calls.
+In the Voice console, click Available to take new calls.